 - Livestock Fair Office: 651-460-8471

 Where do I find the fair schedule and rules for judging?
 In the Premium Book!

 Premium Book- Review the Dakota County 4-H Premium book posted on the Dakota County 4-H webpage under the Fair participant information tab.
 This is where you will find project information plus rules and judging schedules.
 It is important that you know the rules and criteria for each project area before having your exhibit judged.

 Volunteer opportunities for 4-H members and families during the fair!

 Sign up to help at the BIGGEST fundraiser of the year!

-Did you know the Dakota County 4-H Dining Hall and Malt Stand are the largest fundraisers of the year for the Dakota County 4-H program?
+Please help keep them open by signing up for a shift!
+Volunteering is easy (and fun!) at the dining hall or malt stand.
 When you and your family volunteer for dining hall and malt stand shifts during the fair, you are supporting all the wonderful programs we offer year round.

 Important Information for 4-H members exhibiting animal projects at the fair!